 Crate Expectations: Everywhere.
 Some of these boxes need to be shoot, (the black ones) while others are just there for secrets' sake.

-Dead Man's Trigger Finger: Most of the enemies fire off a few shots after being "killed" and falling down, unless you manage to blow them to bits first.
+Dead Man's Trigger Finger: Some of the enemies fire off a few shots after being "killed" and falling down, unless you manage to blow them to bits first.

 Death Trap: Found in many levels, even in Multiplayer, which, as mentioned above, uses modified variations of ALL the single player levels.
 Some Deathmatch levels also have these, such as "The Frag Pipe" and "The Lava Zone".

 Decapitated Army: According to the manual, by killing the Makron, the Strogg Warlords start to battle each other for the supremacy, leaving the Stroggos not only without a leader, but in a very bad situation.

 Degraded Boss: The Super Tank and Hornet bosses, which appear in the Grid Control and Big Gun levels, later make occasional appearances as regular enemies later in the game, and in the expansions.